 Demographics

-When I browsed the display sections from different brands in Madrid, there were maybe 3 foundations for medium and dark skin tones.
+In Sephora Madrid, when I browsed the display sections, there were maybe 3 foundations for medium and dark skin tones.
 You could say that they’re considered an afterthought.
 Could you imagine the outrage if American Sephoras did this?
 When I saw the lack of medium and darker shades, I was livid.
 Then I realized that it didn’t make sense for a Sephora in Madrid, a place that is mostly frequented by Caucasian people, to carry the darker shades.
-Not only would these not sell as much, but they’d take up a lot of space in their inventory room, which I didn’t see but I can guess it’s also smaller than its American counterpart.
+Not only would these not sell as much, but they’d take up a lot of space in their inventory room, which I didn’t see but I can guess it’s also a fraction of the size of its American counterpart.

 Beauty retailers